 An employer does not shortlist a person for interview, even though they are well-qualified for the job, because last year the job applicant said they thought the employer had discriminated against them in not shortlisting them for another job.

-- You must not harass a job applicant.
+- An employer must not harass you.

 An employer makes a job applicant feel humiliated by telling jokes about their religion or belief during the interview.
 This may amount to harassment.

 In addition, if you are a disabled person, to make sure that you have the same access, as far as is reasonable, to everything that is involved in getting and doing a job as a non-disabled person, an employer must make reasonable adjustments.

 If you ask for information about the job and the application form (if there is one) in an alternative format which you require because you are a disabled person then an employer must provide this, so long as it is a reasonable adjustment – and it is likely to be.